krhancoc/progbg/README.md

 Take a look at a working [example](tests/plan.py) plan.
 Try running it with the command `progbg plan.py -p 8080` and go to `localhost:8080` to view the example graphs!

-A step by step guide through an example can be found [here](learnbyexample.md).

 Viewing Graphs
 ------------